-- An influenza pandemic occurs when a new form of the influenza virus starts spreading.
-Because it is a new virus, people have no resistance to it and it therefore spreads easily from person to person worldwide. - An influenza pandemic can cause major damage to companies.
-It is therefore vital for companies to make early and thorough preparations for a pandemic. - WHO predicts a pandemic wave will presumably take between 3 months to spread globally and could affect an entire country within 2 to 3 weeks. - The signs and symptoms of pandemic influenza are similar to those of regular influenza.
-It could be sudden or more severe. - Influenza viruses are spread from person to person mostly through coughing, sneezing and spitting by an infected person.
-One could also get infected by touching surfaces or holding objects contaminated with influenza viruses - The most important non medical measures that has been found relevant to curbing the spread of infection are: - i.
-Personal hygiene - ii.
-Keep a safe distance - iii.
-Use personal protection measures if there is an increased risk of infection - iv.
-Understanding how to behave when you have influenza or suspect you might have influenza - It can be advantageous to explain to employees at an early stage what interventions are planned should an influenza pandemic develop and how individuals can protect themselves against infection with the influenza virus. - There is no vaccine available at the moment, however studies are being conducted to produce a vaccine.
-Antivirals Oseltamivir (Tamiflu) medicine used for managing infection with virus, can be used to treat the disease. - The need to put in place contingency measure before, during and after a pandemic is important for the existence and progress of every organization. - The Ghana Labour Act 2003 (Act 651) provides relevant guide to employers and employees on maintaining a healthy and safe occupational environment.
+- An influenza pandemic occurs when a new form of influenza virus starts spreading.
+Because it is a new virus, people have no resistance to it: it is capable of spreading easily from person to person worldwide. - An influenza pandemic can cause major damage to companies.
+It is therefore vital for companies to make early and thorough preparations for a pandemic. - WHO predicts a pandemic wave will take about 3 months to spread globally and could affect an entire country within 2 to 3 weeks. - The signs and symptoms of pandemic influenza are similar to those of regular influenza.
+It could be sudden and more severe. - Influenza viruses are spread from person to person mostly through coughing, sneezing and spitting by an infected person.
+One could also get infected by touching surfaces or holding objects contaminated with influenza viruses. - The most important non medical measures that has been found relevant to curbing the spread of infection are: - i.
+Personal hygiene. - ii.
+Keeping a safe distance. - iii.
+Use of personal protective measures if there is an increased risk of infection. - iv.
+Understanding how to behave when you have influenza or suspect you might have influenza. - It can be advantageous to explain to employees at an early stage what interventions are planned should an influenza pandemic develop and how individuals can protect themselves against infection with the influenza virus. - The need to put in place contingency measures before, during and after a pandemic is important for the existence and progress of every organization. - The Ghana Labour Law (Act 651) of 2003 provide relevant guide to employers and employees on maintaining a healthy and safe occupational environment.